peterwoj/homebridge-blynk-platform/README.md

 ## Changelog

+### 0.2.3 Lint This

+The fine folks created a linter, so it is good to use one.

+### 0.2.2 The Burned Version

+CI killed the version number, really I think it would be my fault.

 ### 0.2.1 Project Discovery

 Enable fetching from the Blynk application to configure accessories.
 For a device the parameter `discover` was added to let the Platform know if it should discover available devices are read the configuration file.
 If `{ "discover": true }` is found then the `accessories` are ignored if defined.
 If there is a change in settings from `discover` being set to false from true, the accessoriesCache will need to be manually updated to avoid item duplication.